 Step 4 – Create an Operating Agreement

-While this step is optional, it can help you manage disagreements with other LLC company members in the future.
+While this step is optional, it can help you manage future disagreements with other LLC company members.
 Within this document, you can highlight the following factors:

 - The distribution of losses and profits